UdS-TelecommunicationsLab/SDN-Visualization/README.md

 	sudo nohup /usr/bin/nodejs main.js > output.log &

 ##### Upstart Script
+The package includes the file `sdn-viz.conf`, which is a prepared for copying it into `/etc/init/`.
+It requires the npm package `forever` to be installed globally, which can be done via `npm install -g forever`.

-The package includes the file `sdnViz.conf`, which is a prepared for usage.
-The only required modification is the directory (`<project root>`), which you have to specify.
+The only required modification to the file is the directory (`<project root>`), which you have to specify.
 The respective line contains a `TODO` comment.
 You might also consider to change the logs output.

 ## Configuration